gabrielwolf/bedrock/README.md

 Say NPM where to include grunt-wordpress-deploy:
 `$ npm link vendor/grunt-wordpress-deploy`

-Get WordPress, plugins and all the Bedrock stuff:
+Get WordPress, plugins, a theme and all the Bedrock stuff:
-`$ composer install`
+`$ composer install && composer require wpackagist-theme/twentyfifteen`

 - Set up a local server (choose NGINX, Apache or what you prefer) name it example.dev and point the server root to `/var/www/example.com/web`
 - Create a local MYSQL database like `wp_example.com`